-Aaron Cosbey is a development economist with over 25 years of experience in the areas of trade, investment and sustainable development.
+Aaron Cosbey is a development economist with 30 years of experience in the areas of trade, investment and sustainable development.
 His work cuts across a number of IISD program areas, with emphasis on climate change and energy, trade and investment law and policy, mining, subsidies and green industrial policy.

 Aaron is actively involved with many sustainable development-related networks, including Global Affairs Canada’s Environmental Assessment Advisory Group, the International Advisory Network of the new Forum on Trade, Environment & the SDGs (TESS), and the Steering Committee for Yale’s Remaking the Global Trading System for a Sustainable Future Project.
 He has served on International Trade Canada's Market Access Advisory Group; the Deputy Minister for International Trade’s Academic Advisory Council on Canadian Trade Policy; the Canadian Minister for International Trade’s Environmental Sectoral Advisory Group on International Trade, where he chaired the SAGIT’s Working Group on the FTAA; the UN Tripartite Panel of Experts to the Second Preparatory Committee Meeting for Rio +20; and the CEC’s Expert Panel on Environmental Impacts of NAFTA.